lochbrunner/chop-specs/README.md

 > Combine the top features of existing programming languages into one consistent and non-verbose and plausible programming language.

+* System language (inspired by Rust)
+* Unifies the syntax of similar use cases.
+* Extendable by the User
+* Using the same language for program, meta-programming and build configuration

 All features of that language are specified by examples.

 ## Features